SimGriff/dragon-karate-academy-pp1/README.md

     3. All images used throughout the site are from [pixabay](https://pixabay.com/) and [unsplash](https://unsplash.com/) with a Free to use license.

 ## Wireframes
 The wireframes for the Dragon Karate Academy website were produced using Balsamiq.
-The wireframes differ in several aspects to the deployed site due to ……..
+Please note that the original design was for only three pages, this was later modified to four pages in order to fit the content.

 * Mobile Wireframes:
   - [Home](docs/wireframes/home-mobile.png)